 She has held academic positions at the UCL Institute for Child Health, Harvard Medical School and Harvard School of Public Health, and the UCL Royal Free Hospital Medical School.
 Before becoming an Honorary Research Fellow in the Department of Education, Professor Barnes contributed at Oxford to the EU funded ISOTIS project.

-She is also Professor of Psychology at Birkbeck, University of London and Honorary Professorial Fellow at the University of Wollongong, Australia.
-She is Associate Editor of ‘Contemporary Social Science’ and previously edited ‘Child and Adolescent Mental Health’.
-She is a Fellow of the British Psychological Society, the Higher Education Academy and the Academy of Social Sciences
+She is also Emerita Professor of Psychology at Birkbeck, University of London, Honorary Professorial Fellow at the University of Wollongong, Australia, Honorary Research Fellow, Division of Psychiatry, UCL and Lifetime Honorary Senior Psychologist, Tavistock and Portman NHS Trust.
+She is Co-Editor of ‘Contemporary Social Science’ and previously edited ‘Child and Adolescent Mental Health’.
+She is a Fellow of the British Psychological Society, the Higher Education Academy and the Academy of Social Sciences.

 Melhuish E., Belsky J., & Barnes J. (2018).
 Update: Sure Start and its evaluation in England.
 In R. Tremblay, R. Barr, R. Peters, & M. Boivin (Eds).
 Encyclopedia on Early Childhood Development [online].
 Montreal, Quebec, Canada: Centre of Excellence for Early Childhood Development.

 Grace, R., Kemp, L., Barnes, J., Elcombe, E., Knight, J., Baird, K., Webster, V. & Byrne F. (2018).
 Community volunteer support for families with young children: The Volunteer Family Connect randomised controlled randomised controlled trial research protocol.
 JMIR Research Protocols.
 7(7), e:10000, doi: 10.2196/10000